 3. Grade levels using technology.

-Jared will respond with the appropriate specs including pricing.
+Please allow time for Jared to respond with the appropriate specs including pricing.

 Grant Writing Problems to Avoid: